Feynman symmetries of the Martin and $c_2$ invariants of regular graphs

 We will first consider the case where for all the $r$ spanning forests the whole $v$-neighbourhood of $u$ is in the same tree.
 Here the local situation is exactly as for \cref{thm martin as coeff} and so the same argument applies.
 We now briefly go through this argument again in order to set notation that will be useful when both trees interact around $u$.

 Given a partition $P$ of the $h$-neighbourhood of $u$, say a spanning forest is compatible with both $P$ and the vertex colouring if it has $|P|+1$ trees, one of which involves all vertices of one colour and no vertices of $P$ or of the other colour and where the remaining $|P|$ trees are compatible with $P$.
-As observed in the proof of \cref{thm martin as coeff}, given a partition $P$ be a partition of the $h$-neighbourhood of $u$, any spanning forest of $H\setminus u$ compatible with $P$ can be extended to a spanning tree $T$ by choosing an SDR for $P$ and then adding the edges containing each of these half edges in $H$ to $T$; likewise for any spanning forest of $H\setminus u$ compatible with $P$ and the vertex colouring.
+As observed in the proof of \cref{thm martin as coeff}, given a partition $P$ be a partition of the $h$-neighbourhood of $u$, any spanning forest of $H\setminus u$ compatible with $P$ can be extended to a spanning tree $T$ by choosing a system of distinct representative (SDR, as defined in \cref{sec:pruefer}) for $P$ and then adding the edges containing each of these half edges in $H$ to $T$; likewise for any spanning forest of $H\setminus u$ compatible with $P$ and the vertex colouring.
 Every spanning tree or spanning forest which induces the partition $P$ on the $h$-neighbourhood of $u$ is obtained in this way.